Denied trade screening

-Screening is the process of comparing these lists to internal lists (company customers, vendors, contractors, employees, investors, guests, etc.)

-Denied trade screening is the process of screening parties involved in an export transaction for the purpose of complying with the safety standards of the U.S. Government.
+Denied trade screening is the process of screening parties involved in both domestic and export transactions for the purpose of complying with the safety standards and sanction lists of the U.S. Government.
 Effective trade screening not only includes denied parties but also controlled products and embargoed or sanctioned countries.
 The purpose of screening the receiving parties of finished goods is to exude "due diligence" and "reasonable care" when completing transactions with foreign entities, ensuring the safety and intention of the products and importers.